Bolivisión: Bolivisión Al Día

 It is the main news program of Bolivisión.
 It airs Monday through Friday at 6:00 am, 12:40 pm and 9:00 pm.
 It is hosted by Carola Castedo from Santa Cruz and Miriam Ramos in La Paz.
 Its first broadcast was on July 6, 2011, replacing Noticias Bolivisión, previously known as Noticiero Bolivisión.

 Dilema

-Reality show announced by Hans Caceres and Leonel Fransezze, produced by Smilehood Media and Kontenidos Agencia Digital.
+Game show presented by Hans Caceres and Leonel Fransezze, produced by Smilehood Media and Kontenidos Agencia Digital.
 Format where gaming and entertainment stand out with earning money.
+The program premiered in 2020 and is an adaptation of an Argentine format produced by Sinapsis for América TV, produced locally by Kontenidos Agencia Digital.

 La Cancha de Bolivisión

 Sports program hosted by Richard Pereira.

 Revista Al Día

 The channel's morning magazine program.

 Infomercials

 Paid programs related to the Curanderia.

+Support of Bolivian movies

+On March 22, 2025, Bolivian Film Day, the network aired the Bolivian movie Día de boda during primetime hours.

+Sports

+As well as covering the Olympic Games and the UEFA Champions League, there are other occasional sports telecasts.
+Ahead of the 2024 Copa América, the network gained the rights to air three friendlies of the Bolivian national football team in the United States.

+Former programming

+As Galavisión, it produced a variety show for Santa Cruz de la Sierra called Garabato in 1995, before the current network was formed.